 Sarah has conducted master classes in Aberdeen, Scotland and Grand Forks, North Dakota and maintains a private voice studio in New York City.

 Melissa Cintron-Gabriel, Soprano

-Ms. Cintron-Gabriel was also featured in a televised performance as soprano soloist for the presentation of the Congressional Gold Medal at the U.S. Capitol Rotunda in honor of the Tuskegee Airmen.
-She followed that performance by presenting a concert in the Great Hall of the Library of Congress.
+Following that performance, Ms. Cintron-Gabriel was invited to perform as soprano soloist in a televised performance of the presentation of the Congressional Gold Medal in honor of the Tuskegee Airmen.
+She performed at the U.S Capitol Rotunda, which was aired on CNN and C-Span.
+She followed that performance by presenting a concert at the Great Hall of the Library of Congress.

-Further performances include as soloist at Alice Tully Hall, Avery Fisher Hall, The Riverside Church, The Choral Springs Center for the Arts in Fort Lauderdale, The Brooklyn Center for the Arts, Lehman College, The Bronx Opera Company, The Intermezzo Young Artist Program, One World Symphony and Opera Noire of New York.
+Ms. Cintron-Gabriel sang as soloist in Mahler’s Fourth Symphony with the Prague Sinfonietta at The Rudolfinum Hall has also sung as soloist at Alice Tully Hall, Avery Fisher Hall, The Riverside Church, Saint John the Divine, The Choral Springs Center for the Arts, The Brooklyn Center for the Arts, Lehman College, The Bronx Opera Company, The Intermezzo Young Artist Program, Centro Studi Italiani, One World Symphony and Opera Noire of New York.

 Carin Gilfry, Soprano